Our research team is comprised of faculty and students at The Ohio State University and New York University.

 Ethan Youngerman, EdD, is a graduate of the Higher and Postsecondary Education EdD program at NYU.
 He's a Senior Language Lecturer in Expository Writing and the Faculty Fellow in Residence at NYU's Senior House.

-Antonio Duran, MA, is a 2nd-year PhD student at The Ohio State University.
-Before coming to OSU, Antonio had previously worked in residence life at Miami University and New York University.
-He is extremely passionate about living learning programs and their effect on student outcomes.
+Laura Stiltz Dahl, MEd, is a fourth-year PhD candidate in Higher Education and Student Affairs at The Ohio State University.
+Before coming to OSU, Laura coordinated a living learning community for Rutgers University's Douglass Residential College.
+Her research interests include prosocial behaviors and bystander intervention.
+She is extremely passionate about living learning programs and their effect on student outcomes.

 Karen Kurotsuchi Inkelas, Ph.D., is Associate Professor and Director, Center for Advanced Study of Teaching and Learning in Higher Education at the University of Virginia.
 She was the Principal Investigator for the National Study of Living Learning Programs for a decade, beginning with its inception in 2003.